Snapmaker/Snapmaker-English-Writing-Style-Guide/Snapmaker English Writing Style Guide.md

 ### Semi-colons (;)

 Use semi-colons to connect two sentences that are close in meaning.
 Otherwise, use periods.
 Also, note that **then**, **therefore**, **otherwise**, and **namely** are adverbs.
 So separate them with the previous sentence with a semi-colon, rather than a comma.
-Or, alternatively, add a conjunction before them.
+Or alternatively, add conjunction before them.
 For example, don't say:

->The firmware is updated on 8th September, therefore if you use the previous version, you may experience delay.
+>The firmware is updated on 8th September, therefore if you use the previous version, you may experience delays.

 Instead, say:

->The firmware is updated on 8th September; therefore if you use the previous version, you may experience delay.
+>The firmware is updated on 8th September; therefore if you use the previous version, you may experience delays.

-But as we've established in the beginning, this guide might include rules that violates traditional grammar.
-And it is okay to use **then** without conjuctions such as **and**, considering that it has become widely accepted.
+But as we've established in the beginning, this guide might include rules that violate traditional grammar.
+And it is okay to use **then** without conjunctions such as **and**, considering that it has become widely accepted.
 So for example, you can say:

 * Move the machine to a proper place, then enclose it with the Enclosure.
 * Go to **Solid**, then click **Extrude**.
 Put the depth at 10 mm, and click **OK**.